For-a-few-DPPs-more/Recursive-Gaussian-Blue-Noise/README.md

 The main blue-noise samplers (**RGBN** and **NUFFT**) offer **linear** complexity in the number of points.
 They can generate e.g. 1 million 2D (resp 3D) points in under 10 minutes (resp 30 minutes) on a standard CPU, and up to 30× faster on GPU (30s resp 1 minute).

-> **Note on adaptative sampling**: The sampling methods implemented here support adaptive sampling from a target distribution.
-This feature is still experimental beyond 2d distributions

-> **Note on structure factor**: The estimation of sf assumes that the points domain is the unit hypercube and uses the standard `scattering intensity`.

 ---

 ## 📦 Installation